gokulakannan1905/Remote-Text-Editor-For-Text-Files/README.md

 >
 > - First, using *make* utility build the project
 >
->       make
+>       cd makefile/ && make
 >
 > - change directory to bin/
 >
->       cd bin/
+>       cd ..bin/
 >
-> - Start the server program
+> - Start the server program from bin directory
 >
 >       ./server
 >
-> - Start the client program
+> - Start the client program from bin directory
 >
 >       ./client
 >